Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 What may seem like a laundry list of tasks to tackle before reaching your end goal, baseball tryouts are an exciting process filled with valuable lessons.

 SkillShark offers a streamlined solution to save you countless hours typically spent on data entry and report creation.
-This baseball evaluation app serves as an all-in-one tool for scoring players, generating insightful reports, drafting teams, providing athlete feedback, and more.
+Our athlete evaluation app serves as an all-in-one tool to:

 FAQ — Tips for Running Baseball Tryouts